Context

 Since the Americas are surrounded by water and have a history of being seen as newly discovered, we went with a water-themed circle.
 The shape wraps around the map of the continent, like movement and flow.

-The design came out clean and atmospheric, giving the feeling of both place and openness.Each of these logos aimed to speak to its region’s spirit—without overloading the viewer with too many visual elements.
-The goal was simplicity with feeling.
+The design came out clean and atmospheric, giving the feeling of both place and openness

 All African Independent Film Festival